 Coyote in mixed media.
 Done with pen and ink, and watercolor.

 Bo was our first Golden Retriever.
 He traveled with me for many years throughout the Sierra Nevada.
 He had visited more of the Sierras the most people will ever see.

 Tasha in pen and ink.
 Golden retriever portrait.

-Canada Goose Gander in pen and ink.
+Bliss in watercolor, and pen and ink.